 A surveyor compass essentially consists of a graduated circle or disc fitted to a box.
-A magnetic needle is provided which can freely rotate above it.
+A magnetic needle is provided which freely rotates over a brass circle.
 Unlike a prismatic compass, it has a narrow slit at the viewing end.
-Then, the sight of the line is fixed and the reading is directly taken from the top of the glass cover.
-The graduated circle is free to rotate with the line of sight and the magnetic needle is always towards the north.
-In this compass graduations are from 0 to 90 degree, 0 being to north or south and 90 degrees being to east and west.
-An angle of 20 degrees to the north direction to the east is written as N 20 degree E and an angle of 40 degrees to east from the south is written as S 40 degree E. The reading is taken at the tip of the needle.
+The sight of the line is fixed and the reading is directly taken from the top of the glass cover.

 Temporary Adjustment of Surveyor Compass

 The temporary adjustment of surveyor’s compass involves the following: